Laguna1989/obsidian_notes/Learnings/Talks/Johnathan Gopel - Remove virtual.md

 ```

 Desired properties:
-- list of types that might be stored
+- List of types that might be stored
-- container that can hold different types simultaneously
+- Container that can hold different types simultaneously
-- container that can hold multiple objects of a single type
+- Container that can hold multiple objects of a single type

 ```cpp
 template <CFoo...
 TFoos>